maximilien/musings/blogs/ai/8/outline.md

 * Understanding author's reasoning, not just conclusions
 * Exposure to writing styles that improve your own communication
 * The irreplaceable experience of following a complex argument
+* Humans are slow learners and putting in time reading helps increase understanding
 * [Research: cognitive science on reading vs information retrieval]

 Types of Reading and When to Use Each